mossmoss24/mossmoss24.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Anthropology, University of Illinois at Urbana-Champaign
+* Ph.D in Anthropology, CUNY Graduate Center
 * M.A. in Global Studies , Brandeis University
-* Ph.D in Anthropology, CUNY Graduate Center, 2019 (expected)
+* B.A. in Anthropology, University of Illinois at Urbana-Champaign

 Work experience
 ======